robs-am/weather-app/README.md

 <p align="center">This was my first attempt learning JavaScript while doing a project.
 I was able to learn about:</p>

  <p align="center"><strong>CSS:</strong></p>
-➡️ variety of styles of the text shadow attribute to do a bevel effect on the temperature.<br>
+➡️ Variety of styles of the text shadow attribute to do a  slightly bevel effect on the temperature.<br>
 ➡️ Use of source landscape images of Unsplash website to generate random background images as you reload the page.<br><br>

  <p align="center"><strong>JavaScript:</strong></p>